iamvar/jetbrains_guide/sites/dotnet-guide/contents/tutorials/htmx-aspnetcore/htmx-typeahead/index.md

 There are a few notable elements in the C# method:

-1. The page will work with and without HTMX, making our page shareable.
+1. The page will work with and without HTMX, making our page shareable with friends.
-1. We push an HTMX header to change the URL of our current page.
+1. We set an HTMX header to change the URL of our current page, allowing us to maintain client state.
 1. We utilize the same `_Results` partial used on initial page load.

+We mentioned previously that partials are an important tool when building HTMX-powered applications.
+It allows us to reuse layout in HTTP and HTMX requests.
 Now let's look at the contents of our partial view.
-How complicated is it?
+How complicated can it be?

 ```html
 @model Exercises.Pages.Search